raphjaph/hotcertification/README.md

 ## Logging and Configuration

+- [] add a custom level to the log -> APPLICATION/CERTIFICATION; refactor code accordingly
 - [] find out how to show logs from internal consensus protocol and client facing server; pipe HS log into my logger
 - [] change hotstuff.toml to hotstuff.yml see [here](https://stackoverflow.com/questions/33989612/yaml-equivalent-of-array-of-objects-in-json)